righettig/ANYbotics/README.md

 - **Architecture Diagram:** Present an architecture diagram showing the interaction between different components.
 - **Challenges and Solutions:** Discuss the challenges you faced during development and the solutions you implemented.
 - **Future Enhancements:** Suggest potential improvements and additional features that could be added to the project.

-This project will not only demonstrate your technical skills in backend development, API design, and cloud integration but also show your ability to work on complex systems relevant to ANYbotics’ focus on robotic solutions.